jalleng/resume/resume.md

 **EXPERIENCE**

+ - Owner- J Gerber LLC- Seattle, WA, 2008-Current</br>
+  -Manage all operations from scheduling and billing to allocation of services.
+  -Continue to focus primarily on customer service as a product.

  - Lead Teaching Assistant Full-Stack JavaScript- Code Fellows- Seattle, WA, 2015-Current</br>
-I provide assistance to the instructor and manage the other TA’s on our team.

- - Owner- J Gerber LLC- Seattle, WA, 2008-Current</br>
-A housekeeping company.
-I manage all operations from scheduling and billing to allocation of services.
-My primary focus is on customer service as a product.
+  -Provided assistance and logistical support to the lead instructor.
+  -Provided instruction and feedback to students.

  - Employee Manager- Fern Creek- Seattle, WA, 2004-2008</br>
+  -Supervised 6-8 employees.
+  -Managed inventory.
-Supervised 6-8 employees.
-Managed inventory.
-Provided support to customers to ensure they were satisfied with our services.
+  -Provided support to customers to ensure they were satisfied with our services.

  - Team Lead- Rosen Products LLC- Eugene, OR 2000-2003</br>
+  -Managed 12-18 employees.
-Managed 12-18 employees.
-I led the teams providing all products to Mercedes, Toyota, and LandRover.
-I managed the logistics of production from receiving orders to product shipment.
-I was responsible for allocating labor to several different production lines to ensure on time production and shipment of products.
-I was involved in creating and standardizing the production process and production floor layout for all OEM products.
+  -Led the teams providing all products to Mercedes, Toyota, and LandRover.
+  -Managed the logistics of production from receiving orders to product shipment.
+  -Owned allocation of labor to several different production lines to ensure on time production and shipment of products.
+  -Created and standardized the production process and production floor layout for all OEM products.